• Skip to main content

 What is in Shrimp Tempura Roll?

 There are no hard and fast rules, and the roll's contents often vary by who makes it.
-In Japan, the most typical fillings are shrimp, lettuce, and mayonnaise.
+In Japan, the most typical fillings are crispy shrimp or prawn tempura, lettuce, and mayonnaise.
 Outside of Japan, common fillings include avocado and cucumber, and the roll is often topped with teriyaki sauce (a.k.a. "unagi sauce")

 📖 Recipe